-Delgado — who noted that his wife and kids are Jewish — said he was opposed to Trump’s decision to move the U.S. Embassy to Jerusalem.
+Delgado — who noted that his wife and children are Jewish — said he was opposed to Trump’s decision to move the U.S. Embassy to Jerusalem.
 “I think unilaterally moving in that direction sends a wrong signal to that region,” he explained.

 Faso called his opponent’s remarks “insulting.”

 “The state of Israel is our closest ally in the Middle East.
 For Mr. Delgado to claim that Israel is not a Jewish democracy is insulting to its citizens and to our relationship with that nation,” Faso told Jewish Insider in an emailed statement.
 “It is imperative that the United States stands strong side-by-side with the state of Israel and the Israeli people.
 Antonio Delgado doesn’t seem to understand that Israel is both a democracy and a Jewish State.”